aletheia-foundation/aletheia-whitepaper/WHITE-PAPER.md

 _**Publish research for free, access research for free.**_

-# Aletheia: A blockchain for scientific knowledge with a community management framework
+# Aletheia: blockchain for scientific knowledge with a community management framework

 ### By Kade Morton and the Aletheia Community
 ### kademorton@protonmail.com